covid19-hg/covid19hg/src/pages/projects/index.md

     contact-persons:
       - Lea Davis
       - Eric Kerchberger
-  - title: Post COVID-19 lung fibrosis project
-    description: >-
-      Early reports based on radiologic evidence suggest that lung fibrosis might be a short-term sequelae of COVID-19 but the extent to which this is progressive over time, and how this relates to interventions during the acute phase of COVID-19 infection are yet to be understood.
-As many countries move beyond the first wave of the pandemic, studies are being established to define and understand COVID-19 sequelae.
-Even if only a small proportion of individuals go on to develop progressive pulmonary fibrosis after COVID-19, the scale of the pandemic means that those individuals will still represent a substantial patient population.

-      This project aims to understand the genetic determinants of post-COVID-19 fibrosis and to use this to yield valuable knowledge about the genes and pathways that promote fibrotic processes during infection and recovery from coronavirus infection.
-This information could also enable identification of individuals who might be at highest risk of progressive fibrosis for whom earlier intervention with anti-fibrotic medicines would be of benefit.
-    slack-channel: "#covid19-hg-postcovid-fibrosis"
-    contact-persons:
-      - Tomoko Nakanishi
-      - Brent Richards
-      - Louise Wain
   - title: COVID19 vascular complications
     description: >
       Recent publications suggest that vascular complications are common in